TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.1-troubleshooting-metrics/_index.md

 ![](2.6.1-fig-4.png)

 The next question is naturally why we picked the above 12.
 You notice they are only VM counters.
 No ESXi, Resource Pool, Datastore, Cluster, etc counters.
-The reason is the counters at these “higher-level” objects are mathematically an average of the VMs in the object.
+The reason is the counters at these "higher-level" objects are mathematically an average of the VMs in the object.
 A datastore with 10 ms disk latency represents a normalized/weighted average of all the VMs in the datastore.
 Another word, these counters give less visibility than the 12 above, and they can be calculated from the 12.
 And 1 more reason:

 You troubleshoot VM, not infrastructure.
 If there is no VM, there is no problem 😊